 - Technology helps prevent phishing.
 Email hygiene systems, especially those running in the cloud, can reduce the load on your mail server and lighten employee inboxes by filtering out the low-hanging, easy-to-spot phishing emails before they get to your organization.
 Endpoint detection and response systems, especially products that recognize anomalous behavior, are another line of defense that can detect ransomware activity if it gets past email filters and users.

 Microsoft's proprietary Remote Desktop Protocol is incredibly valuable to modern enterprises because it enables administrators to access servers and desktops from virtually anywhere.
 If not protected properly, however, it can also enable attackers to do the same thing.

-Attackers usually need legitimate credentials to exploit RDP.
-To acquire these credentials, ransomware operators and other criminal gangs use a variety of techniques, including brute force, purchasing them from criminal sites and credential stuffing.
+Threat actors usually need legitimate credentials to exploit RDP.
+To acquire these credentials, ransomware operators and other criminal gangs use a variety of techniques, including brute-force attacks, purchasing them from criminal sites and credential stuffing.

 How to protect RDP and prevent credential abuse